sofa-framework/sofa/applications/plugins/PSL/README.md

 We hope this example gave you some envy to learn more about it.
 Let's start with a big longer description.

 #### Installation & requirement.
+The language is under heavy developement so don't trust the code, the examples or the documentation.
+It I want it to be finished join the developement effort.

 The language is defined as a sofa Plugin named PSL which is currently it is only available in the PSL development branch.

 It makes use of the H-JSON parser available at: http://hjson.org/